Edwin van der Sar: International career

 Van der Sar was included in the Netherlands' 1994 World Cup squad but did not play.
 He had to wait until 7 June 1995 for his international debut, against Belarus.
-He was in goal for three successive eliminations from major competitions by penalties: Euro 96, the 1998 World Cup and Euro 2000.
-The Netherlands failed to qualify for the 2002 World Cup after competing with Portugal and the Republic of Ireland and so during all of his career with the Netherlands, he had missed one tournament.
+He was in goal for three successive eliminations from major competitions by penalties: Euro 1996, the 1998 World Cup and Euro 2000.

 1998 World Cup

 Van der Sar backstopped the Netherlands to the semi-finals of the 1998 FIFA World Cup, where they were eliminated by Brazil 4–2 on penalties after a 1–1 draw.
 In the third-place playoff, Netherlands lost to upstart Croatia 2–1.

 In the quarter-finals against Argentina, Van der Sar confronted Ariel Ortega after Ortega received a yellow card for a dive in the penalty area; the Argentine was then sent off for headbutting Van der Sar.
 Shortly after Ortega's red card, Dennis Bergkamp scored the winning goal in Netherlands' 2–1 victory.